 At last, the late nights and early mornings have paid off.
 You have your manuscript finished.
 A text file on your computer with your best work.
 But now what?
 There is the option of contacting an agent and going down the traditional route of publishing your book or you can go down the path of … Continue reading A Self-Publishing Guide for First Time Authors

-Sean Conway, the first and only guy in the world to swim, cycle and run the length of Britain, completing the world’s longest triathlon.
+Sean Conway Adventurer, the first and only guy in the world to swim, cycle and run the length of Britain, completing the world’s longest triathlon.
 The Zimbabwean ginger-bearded adventurer has journeyed from Land’s End to John O’Groats via bike, running and swimming.
 Being the first ever person to swim the length of Britain, in 2016 … Continue reading Interview with Sean Conway- Britain’s Wildest Adventurer

 When it comes to book printing a lot of people get confused or just don’t know the difference in printing types.
 Below we have created a slide telling you all about the book printing options available.
 Hopefully, it helps you choose the right book printer.
 The Three Q’s There are many things you need to … Continue reading Know the difference in book printers